Our Parish & Our History

 Mass times are shown under the Services section of our website.
 There are also a number of regular weekly and monthly spiritual and social activities, as well as special events throughout the year.
 Details of all these are contained in the Activities section of our website, which is updated weekly.

-We maintain very close links with St Wilfrid’s Church of England Primary School in Branton and members of our congregation are governors at the school.
+We maintain very close links with Branton St Wilfrid’s Church of England Primary School and members of our congregation are governors at the school.
 Full details of the School and its activities may be found through the Links page on our website.